Azure/Avere/docs/jumpstart_deploy.md

 <img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.png"/>
 </a>

-Add a name for the new resource group, update the controller name and password, and click "Purchase".
+Add a name for the new resource group, update the controller name and password, and click **Purchase**.
 After five or six minutes, your controller node will be up and running.

 ## Browse to outputs